odelalleau/PLearn/examples/data/uci_mldb/readme.txt

 - UCI_MLDB    : path to the PLearn vmat files (default is PLEARNDIR:examples/data/uci_mldb)

 In order to enable access to a database named 'data', you must run the commands given in the file UCI_MLDB:data/readme.txt.
+You should also read carefully this file, as it may contain important informations about the database.

 This will typically precompute the database in a PLearn binary format.
 The database will then be available through all or some of the following files: